Advocacy in Girl Guiding in Australia

 Girl Guides Australia has developed six overarching principles for Advocacy in Girl Guiding in Australia and guidelines to support Advocacy in Action.

-Click here to download the ‘Advocacy in Girl Guiding in Australia Framework’ from the GGA website’s Program Resources page.
+Download the ‘Advocacy in Girl Guiding in Australia Framework’.

 Principles for Advocacy in Girl Guiding in Australia